awestover/chopsticks/README.txt

 but it is hard to see this as it stands

 - first just build a function that checks equality not by == but non discriminant like this

+Specific problems:

+Better nextMove function
+validMove is flawed, fix it the next time you notice Add my speech recognition and cooler speaking with NNs better strategy